mohamad-moutee-chanta/Origin-of-Replication/README.md

 ### 5. GC skew Identifier
 This algorithm starts from 0 and increase the value by 1 each time it hits a Guanine and decrease the value by 1 each time it hits a Cytosine resulting in a series of numbers showing the skew value at each genome location.
+The index of the base having the minimum value of GC skew is also presented which helps understand the direction of the replication and whether we are near the location of Ori or Ter.
 ```python
 GCskew("ATAATCGATGCTGCCGCTATCGTAAGTATTAGCTAG")
 ```